Ecogenomics/GTDBTk/README.md

 ## Cite

-If you find this package useful, please cite:
+A manuscript describing the GTDB-Tk is currently being prepared:

-Chaumeil PA, Parks DH, Hugenholtz P. 2017.
+Chaumeil PA, Hugenholtz P, Parks DH.
+2018.
 GTDB-Tk: A toolkit to classify genomes with the Genome Taxonomy Database. <in prep>.

+ In the meantime, if you find the GTDB-Tk useful please cite this GitHub page.

 ## Copyright